-Before your organization implements a new internal program, you may want to conduct a needs assessment.
+Before your organization implements a new internal program, you may want to conduct a community needs assessment.
 A needs assessment is a way of analyzing gaps in community services, as well as the strengths and assets available in your community.
-Keep reading to learn about how to assess needs and build your program around this assessment.
+Keep reading to learn how to conduct a community needs assessment and best practices for building your program around this assessment.
+Plus, we’ll share valuable resources like a community needs assessment example.

 Local needs are gaps between what services exist in a community and what should exist.
-It may be helpful to categorize needs into four categories: perceived needs, expressed needs, absolute needs, and relative needs.
+It may be helpful to categorize gaps based on these four types of community needs: perceived needs, expressed needs, absolute needs, and relative needs.

 - Expressed needs: defined by the number of individuals who sought help.
 Individuals may have felt a need and acted upon it.
 Be mindful of the false assumption that all people with needs seek help.